fryerlab/LBD_CWOW/README.md

 ```
 cd scripts/snakemake/
 ```
-The build_gencode.v38.Snakefile script located in scripts/snakemake/ will create three STAR reference indexes: default, YPARSmask, and Ymasked.
+The build_gencode.v38.Snakefile script located in `scripts/snakemake/` will create three STAR reference indexes: default, YPARSmask, and Ymasked.
 Be sure to have the LBD conda environment activated before running snakemake.
 The human_ref_config.json has already been created and is located in the scripts/snakemake/ folder.
 ```
 snakemake -s build_gencode.v38.Snakefile
 ```

 ## Run Snakemake for bulk RNAseq data processing
+The following scripts are located in `scripts/snakemake/`
-1. get_read_group_info.sh script will list the fastq files that are located in the raw_fastq folder and collect header information that will be used to create the config file in the next step.
+1. The `get_read_group_info.sh` script will list the fastq files that are located in the raw_fastq folder, and then collect header information that will be used to create the config file in the next step.
 ```
-sh scripts/snakemake/get_read_group_info.sh
+sh get_read_group_info.sh
 ```

-2. create_RNA_config.py will create a config file of the sample IDs that are outputted from running the step above.
+2. The `create_RNA_config.py` python script will create a config file of the sample IDs that are outputted from running the step above.
 ```
 python create_RNA_config.py
 ```

-3. Run Snakemake which will merge samples that were sequenced on multiple lanes, generate fastqc reports, align to the reference genome, and collect RNA metrics.
-It is highly recommended to run snakemake in script on an HPC cluster.
+3. Finally, the `RNA.alignment.Snakefile` will merge samples that were sequenced on multiple lanes, generate fastqc reports, align to the reference genome, and collect RNA metrics.
+It is highly recommended to run snakemake on an HPC cluster.
 ```
 snakemake -s RNA.alignment.Snakefile -j 100 --rerun-incomplete
 ```